Languages and Translations

 • Only Administration Users

-Aspen will attempt to filter out metadata terms and phrases by default but if you want this data included, you can check Show metadata (from MARC Records, eContent, etc.)
+Aspen will attempt to filter out metadata terms and phrases by default.
+To include this data, check Show metadata (from MARC Records, eContent, etc.)

-To search for a term that has already been translated, enter the term or phrase in Show Terms Containing
+To search for a term that has already been translated, enter the term or phrase in Show Translations Containing.

 Note: Any changes to languages and translations are global per server.
 If you share a server with several other libraries with their own individual catalogs, translation changes will be applied to ALL libraries.